gxshub/spring-cloud-kafka/README.md

 The consumer subscribes to `"brand-topic"` and logs the records.

 ### Interactive queries
-When the producer and processor are running, get a list of `Brand` names with the following URL:
+After running the producer and processor, get a list of `Brand` names with the following URL:
 ```url
 http://localhost:8183/brands/all